 Booking is great because you usually don’t have to pay upfront and, for most hotels, they have a pretty relaxed cancelation policy.

-VRBO is an alternative to AirBnb – its perfect for long-term stay and if you want to have your own place when you vacation rather than staying at a hotel
+VRBO is an alternative to Airbnb – its perfect for long-term stays and if you want to have your own place when you vacation rather than staying at a hotel

 Safety Wing is perfect for nomads and long-term travel.
-They provide affordable solutions for people living aboard most of the year.
+They provide affordable solutions for people living abroad most of the year.

 For budget travelers, there are a few options to help you save money.
 If you have time, you can do a Work Away where you work a few hours in exchange for board and food – there are plenty of options – you can stay with a family and teach the kids your language, help out at a farm or a hostel, work for a non-profit… It’s definitely worth checking out.

 Housesitting is another option if you are flexible on the destination and dates.
-Trusted Housesitters is one of the most popular platforms to find house and pet sitting opportunities around the world.
+Trusted Housesitters is one of the most popular platforms for finding house and pet-sitting opportunities worldwide.

 Always check if you need a visa before booking a trip (layover + country of destination).
 Most countries will have a sort of visa on arrival for tourists from the US.
 If not, and if you don’t want to bother with paperwork and/or having to go to the embassy, you can use iVisa – they will help you from A to Z to get your visa on time.